grafana/agent/docs/rfcs/0001-designing-in-the-open.md

   were the alternatives?
 * Open Questions: What questions still need to be answered?
 * Prior Art: What was this proposal based on, if anything?

+#### RFC Status

+The "Status" field of an RFC must be one of the following:

+* Draft: This RFC is a work-in-progress and may change
+* Implemented: Relevant code for this RFC has been merged to the main branch
+* Deprecated: This RFC is no longer relevant to the current state of the project

+RFCs may be merged in Draft state as work on them progresses.
+The _Draft_ state is intended to signal to readers that an RFC is in flux.
+Once all relevant code for an RFC is merged to main, the RFC may move to the _Implemented_ status.
+RFCs without code, such as this RFC, may immediately be set as Implemented.

+If, for any reason, an RFC becomes no longer relevant (deprecated by another RFC, code removed, etc.), its status should move to Deprecated.

 #### RFC Review